danielchiu/generalizationconfusion/README.md

 # Generalization by Noticing Confusion
-This is the anonymized implementation of the paper [Generalization by Noticing Confusion]
+This is the official implementation of the paper [Generalization by Noticing Confusion]

 ## Requirements